RocketChat/google-summer-of-code/google-summer-of-code-2024.md

 ## How to apply

+Application for Google Summer of Code 2024 is now closed.
+Accepted projects will be announced on May 1, 2024 1800UTC at the [official Google Summer of Code site](https://summerofcode.withgoogle.com/).

 Rocket.Chat is proud to be a participating mentoring open source organization for [Google Summer of Code 2024](https://summerofcode.withgoogle.com/), helping to usher in a new generation of open source contributors and enthusiasts.

 For timeline, see [Official Google Summer of Code 2024](https://developers.google.com/open-source/gsoc/timeline) Timeline for more details.